 If I seek physical healing of, let’s say an injury to my foot, I am disassociating myself from my injury and directing my consciousness towards a different reality – one with a healed foot.
 In my mind I can visualize that outcome.
 My will desires it.
 My spirit is ready to operate a healthy foot.
 Therefore I will take action to fix that foot.
 I might decide to take myself to the GP or the physio or the osteo or to some other healing practitioner – depending on what modality of healing I have confidence in, or have seen work before.

-The placing of a hand on or over another person is a way of inviting and directing the flow of the Spirit of God.
+The placing of a hand on or over another person is a way of inviting and directing the flow of what the mystics have called Divine Energies.
 It is a practice modeled in the Gospels and New Testament.
 For instance Luke’s Gospel (Luke 4:40) says, “After sunset all who had friends who were sick with various diseases brought them to Jesus; he placed his hands on every one of them and healed them all.”

-One time I used this approach with a young man called Dave who had been suffering abdominal cramps.
-After our session he was so relieved that the pain, which had been afflicting him for days on end, had suddenly gone.
+One time I used this approach with a young man called Dave who had been suffering from crippling abdominal cramps.
+After our session he was so relieved that the pain, which had been afflicting him every few minutes for days on end, had suddenly vanished.

-“You put a lot of pressure on my side,” he said.
+“You focused a lot of pressure on my side there,” he said.
 “I wasn’t sure what you were doing, and it was a bit uncomfortable.
 But I trusted that you knew what you were doing and the effect is wonderful!
-All that pain has released!”
+All that pain has just released!”

 To his great surprise I showed Dave – and the group present – what I had actually done while his eyes were closed.
-I showed that in reality I had placed the flat of my hand very lightly against the side of his belly.
+I showed that in reality all I had done was place the flat of my hand very lightly against the side of his belly.
 Dave was astonished.
 He said, “That’s incredible.
 It felt as if you had taken a finger and pushed it really deep into my side!”

-Not me.
-What he had felt was not a physical force at all.
+Not me!
+What Dave had felt was not a physical force at all.
 It was a flow of Divine Energy.
-And it happened when my hand invited or directed God’s Spirit into the injured part of Dave’s body.
+And it happened when my hand invited or directed the Spirit of God into the injured part of Dave’s body.

 It may sound very strange to suggest “guiding” or “directing” the Spirit of God.
 Shouldn’t it be the other way around?!
 Yet Jesus Christ himself said, “I have not come into this world to be served, but to serve.”
-(Matthew 20:28, Mark 10:45, John 13:1-17) And the tradition of placing hands or “laying on of hands” goes right back to the practice of the Supreme Healer, Jesus Christ, and his followers.
-The hand is placed where we wish to direct the flow of the Spirit.
+(Matthew 20:28, Mark 10:45, John 13:1-17) The Spirit, he said, is another helper like himself.
+(John 14:15) Indeed the tradition of placing hands or “laying on of hands” goes right back to the practice of the Supreme Healer, Jesus Christ, and his followers.
 So it is a practice with a good pedigree.

-The group replied, “You’re directing God’s Spirit to Ben’s shoulder.”
+The group replied, “You’re directing the Spirit of God to Ben’s shoulder.”

 Then Ben suddenly cried out, “Oh my goodness I think it’s healed!!”
 And he began moving his arm around freely and without pain.

-The funny thing was I didn’t even know Ben had a shoulder injury – let alone that it was his right shoulder.
+Do you want to know the funny thing?
+I didn’t even know Ben had a shoulder injury – let alone that it was his right shoulder.
 I had simply chosen Ben on the spur of the moment, spoken the words in the moment, and placed my hand as an illustration.
 When it came to a moment of prayer we didn’t need to pray for healing.
-Instead we thanked the Holy Spirit of God for confirming the illustration in such a wonderful and unforgettable way.
+Instead we thanked the Spirit of God for confirming the illustration in such an amazing and unforgettable way.